Gerold31/Streifenprojektion/tools/README.md

 Usage: `truncate <amount>`

-You can specifiy the amount of points to cut on both ends with some value between 0 and 1, by writing some percentage terms like `20%` or with an absolute number of points.
+You can specify the amount of points to cut on both ends. `<amount>` can either be a floating point between 0 and 1, a percentage term like `20%` or an absolute number of points.

 stats
 -----